 Everyone knows garlic as the ubiquitous kitchen seasoning that it is, but there are fewer people who realize that they can use this versatile bulb medicinally!
 One way to combine those two purposes is to make Garlic Infused Honey.

-Why in the world would you want to infuse honey with garlic?
-At first the combination sounds odd when you compare it to the sweet, flowery flavors of honey.
+So, why in the world would you want to infuse honey with garlic?
+At first, the combination sounds odd when you contrast the pungent odor of garlic with the sweet, flowery flavors of honey.
 Trust me!
 The investment in a head of garlic, a cup or two of honey, and a little bit of time will be worth the end result.

 Imagine a drizzle of this flavor explosion over a bit of fresh chèvre, or used as part of a marinade.
 Pair it with butter and whip it into a delightful accompaniment to just about anything: biscuits, savory crepes stuffed with fresh veggies, or on corncobs fresh off of the grill.

 Culinary pleasures aside, garlic-infused honey is a boon to have around in cough and cold season.
 The antibiotic and antiviral nature of garlic and the moisturizing honey makes this a delicious soothing syrup for coughs and sore throats.

 This is a project that I have intended to do for years now, but it was the recent post from Colleen at “Grow, Forage, Cook, Ferment” that reminded me to give it a go!
 She’s always an inspiration when my own kitchen creativity wanes.